Menstrual Cup FAQs

 We have an easy test to figure out your cervix height.

 Insert your finger into the vaginal opening.
 You can identify a low cervix if you are able to reach it with your first knuckle.
-For a cervix at a normal height, you should be able to reach it with the second knuckle of your finger.
-On the other hand, a high cervix is indicated if you cannot reach it at all.
+For a cervix at an average height, you should be able to reach it with the second knuckle of your finger.
+On the other hand, a high cervix is indicated if you reach it past your second knuckle or cannot reach it at all.

 Will the Pixie Cup work with my tilted uterus?